 - Support the machine with the rear wheels off the ground.
 Use jackstands or equivalent support.
 Do not rely only on mechanical or hydraulic jacks. - 2.
 Move the traction levers out into the neutral lock position and raise the seat. - 3.
-Disconnect the seat switch and temporarily connect the two terminals with jumper wire J as shown. - 4.
+Disconnect the seat switch wire and temporarily connect the two terminals with jumper wire J as shown. - 4.
 Start the engine and run at low speed. - 5.
-Loosen jam nuts K at both ends of turnbuckle L. - 6.
-Rotate the turnbuckle until the corresponding wheel stops turning.
-Lock the turnbuckle jam nuts.
-Run the engine up to high idle to check the adjustment.
-Readjust if necessary. - 7.
-Repeat steps 5 and 6 for the opposite side. - 8.
+Move parking brake to the OFF position. - 6.
+Loosen jam nuts ${\bf K}$ at both ends of the control rod ${\bf L}$ . - Rotate the control rod until the corresponding wheel stops turning.
+Lock the control rod jam nuts.
+Run the engine up to high idle and stroke the traction levers forward and back to check the adjustment.
+Move traction levers back to neutral and readjust if necessary. - 8.
+Repeat steps 6 and 7 for the opposite side. - 9.
 Remove the jumper wire and reconnect the seat switch.